rcpch/digital-growth-charts-server/docs/products/api-server.md

 ## Getting Started

-If you want to integrate the RCPCH dGC API into an application, then start [here](../integrator/getting-started.md)
+If you want to integrate the RCPCH Digital Growth Charts API into an application, then start [here](../integrator/getting-started.md)

 ## API details